YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 <img src="images/chatgpt_chronology.png" alt="Alt Text" width="1000">

 ## Data Cleaning and Preprocessing
 The first step in this process was converting the documents from .docx to plain text format.
 Afterwards, we experimented with date and event extraction using libraries such as SpaCy, Stanford Core NLP, and Duckling.
-However, after going through this process we realized that integrating ChatGPT with Spacy would be eaiser since SpaCy already has cleaning and preprocessing built into its own model, and ChatGPT allowed for chat completetions response generation.
+However, after going through this process we realized that integrating ChatGPT with Spacy would be eaiser since SpaCy already has cleaning and natural language preprocessing built in, and ChatGPT allows for a chat completetions response generation.

 ### Example of Spacy Entity Identification Code:
 <br>